noostale/2d-multi-robot-simulator/README.md

 ## What?

 The aim of this project is to create a 2D multi-robot simulator using the roblibs and integrating it with ROS.
-In particular the simulator is able to parse a configuration file and create a simulation environment with multiple robots and a given map.
+In particular the simulator is able to parse a configuration file and create a simulation environment with multiple robots, devices and a given map.

 ## How to compile